meeshkan/meeshkan-client/README.md

 If install fails, your Python version may be too old.
 Please try again with **Python >= 3.6.2**.

 #### Setup
-Setup credentials:
+Setup your credentials:
 ```bash
 $ meeshkan setup
 ```
-You are prompted for your __client secret__ that you should have received when signing up so fill that in.
+You are prompted for your __client secret__ that you should have received when signing up, so fill that in.

 Download example script called [report.py](https://raw.githubusercontent.com/Meeshkan/meeshkan-client/dev/examples/report.py) from [meeshkan-client](https://github.com/Meeshkan/meeshkan-client/tree/dev/examples) repository to your current directory: